akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "How... how did you do that?"

 "My father owns all the geese.
-My nurse keeps them at home."
+My nurse keeps them."

 She dried her eyes.
 "Don't be silly!
 How can someone own *all* the geese?"